alienXXVI/alienXXVI/README.md

 <!-- ## Hi there 👋

 I'm Aliana, a Computer Science student at University of Western Paraná and I love learning and staying updated on technology.
-I am interested in back-end programming, development, game creation, and much more.

 <h3>Things I code with</h3>